Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Optimistic search for a single change point

-In this section, we focus on the scenario with a single change point, and introduce three versions of optimistic search in such a scenario, which are going to be at the core of our methodology for multiple change points.
+In this section, we focus on \cref{Gaussian_setup} with a single change point ($\ncp = 1$), and introduce two versions of optimistic search, which are at the core of our methodology for multiple change points, as well.